mesfind/ml-physical/setup.md

 - Execute the `python3 -m venv` command with your chosen environment name:

 ~~~
-admin@MacBook~ $ python3 -m venv myenv
+admin@MacBook~ $ python3 -m venv pygmt
 ~~~
 {: .bash}

-- This will create a directory named `myenv` for your virtual environment in the specified location.
+- This will create a directory named `pygmt` for your virtual environment in the specified location.

 ### 4) Activate the Virtual Environment